 Official CPI Statement: COVID-19 Coronavirus

-All of CPI’s production and fulfillment operations remain open to continue to provide essential services for our financial services customers.
-Our operations provide direct and critical support to this industry, including the production and fulfillment of debit and credit, payroll, government benefit, and health savings account cards, as well as payment cards used by the unbanked to pay for daily expenses and bills.
+All of CPI’s production and fulfillment operations remain open to continue to provide essential services for our financial services customers in accordance with the U.S. Department of Homeland Security’s Cybersecurity & Infrastructure Security Agency (“CISA”) Guidelines for the identification of essential critical infrastructure workers (the “CISA Guidelines”).
+Our operations provide direct and critical support to the Financial Services sector, including the production and fulfillment of debit and credit, payroll, government benefit, and health savings account cards, as well as payment cards used by the unbanked to pay for daily expenses and bills.
 These products enable people to access fundamental financial services.

 Employees and Operations

-CPI has implemented safety precautions and employee communications company-wide based on the health and safety practices recommended by the Centers for Disease Control and Prevention including:
+The health and safety of our employees remains paramount, and CPI continues to follow the safety precautions and other appropriate measures described below company-wide based on the health and safety practices recommended by the Centers for Disease Control and Prevention including:

 - Increased janitorial and sanitization services at all facilities and additional cleaning crews

 - Work station and high-traffic area cleaning between shifts

 - Additional hand sanitizer stations; personal hand sanitizer spritzers provided to each employee

 - Distributed masks to all employees; face masks required to be worn in all facilities